serengil/neural-networks-py/README.md

 In other words, 4th item of instances, [1, 1, 0], means x1 = 1, x2 = 1 and result = 0

-Moreover, you should tune the following variables for different datasets.
+Moreover, you should tune the following hyper-parameters for different datasets.

 ```
 dump = True #print messages in the console